 Build This Knockoff Folding Garment Rack (Inspired by Anthropologie)

 While surfing the Anthropologie site, I found the fantastic Westen folding garment rack… I really needed a garment rack for our newly rebuilt laundry room and this one was the perfect choice!
 The DIY furniture plans to build a folding garment rack are very close in style to the original, including the fabric shelf below (which keep the legs from splaying out too far) and costs far less to build.
 Basic sewing skills (sewing a straight line) are required, though the fabric shelf could be hemmed with quality fabric glue and even stapled to the lower stretchers.
-This project, literally, only took a few hours to build, and can be made using a drill and a hand saw (no fancy tools required = win!).
+This DIY clothes dryer rack, literally, only took a few hours to build, and can be made using a drill and a hand saw (no fancy tools required = win!).

 - 1-1/2″ screws (<– affiliate link!)

 - Finishing supplies (I stained and sealed mine)